-WARNING: Before using the Global Find function be sure to store the file in computer memory, because it will be erased in the course of the operation.
+WARNING: Before using a Global Find function be sure to store the file in computer memory, because it will be erased in the course of the operation.

-Finding a string of text (up to 44 characters long) that randomly occurs throughout a series of linked files is easy.
+Finding a string of text up to 44 characters long that randomly occurs throughout a series of linked files is easy.
 For the sake of this exercise, we will perform this global function using the two "linked" files called "sample 1" and "sample 2".
 First, PRESS <FCN> and then the f key.
 This will bring the prompt "Search for:" on the Status Line.
-If you have not used the
+If you have not used the "find" function previously, the letters "ok" will appear also.
+If you have performed the function before, the last word you searched for will be displayed.